clemensv/avrotize/README.md

   ignored in the translation to Avro.
 Avro does not support the same level of validation as JSON Schema.
-* Very large schemas with many cross references (`$ref`) throughout the schema may have circular references that cannot be fully resolved in Avro Schema.
+* Very large schemas with many cross references (`$ref`) throughout the schema may have circular references that cannot be fully resolved.
 The tool will warn about circular reference issues that cannot be resolved; if a circular reference is found that creates an infinitely nested structure, the Avro schema will reflect this to the best of its ability with a limited depth of nesting.
+* The `additionalProperties` construct in JSON Schema effectively allows for defining a map-like structure with arbitrary property names.
+The keyword can appear inside of an `object` that has predefined `properties`.
+This mixture is not permitted.
+When the tool finds this combination, it will yield a union of a record type with the predefined properties with a `map` whose `values` union includes all the types of the predefined properties and those for the additional properties.
+Concrete object instances that have additional properties can be serialized using the map-type; those without additional properties can be serialized using the record type.
+The `patternProperties` keyword is treated in the same way, with the patterns noted into the emitted `doc` attribute.
+* JSON Schema simple `type` unions (like `type: [ "string", "number" ]`) are resolved as if they were a `oneOf` clause inside the type, e.g.
+  `oneOf: [ { type: "string" }, { type: "number" } ]`.
-* JSON type unions as well as `allOf`, `anyOf`, and `oneOf` expressions that are shared and referenced by a `$ref` expression are mapped to a record type in Avro with a field `value` of the type union.
+* JSON Schema `allOf`, `anyOf`, and `oneOf` clauses are resolved before the schema expression is translated to Avro.
+  * All `allOf` contents are resolved and merged onto the containing type, resulting in a single type.
+  * All `oneOf` contents are individually merged onto the containing type, resulting in a union of types.
+That means that if the containing type has, for instance, a property `description`, the resulting types emitted into the Avro union will each contain the description field.
+  * All `anyOf` contents are merged onto the containing type if the schemas are compatible for merging with teh base type.
+This is like `allOf`, but all record fields are merged as being optional.
+If the schemas of the `anyOf` options are not compatible, the tool will emit a union of types that contains the merged type plus all `anyOf` options that cannot be merged.
 * JSON enums are converted to the Avro `enum` type.
 Numeric values are not supported by Avro and the tool will ignore them.
 Numeric string values are prefixed with an underscore and the result is sanitized to be a valid Avro enum name.
-* Untyped object properties (without `type` attribute) are mapped to an Avro union that allows scalar values or two levels of array and/or map nesting.
+* Untyped object properties (without `type` attribute) are mapped to an inline type union that allows any primitive type or an array or map of primitive types with two levels of nesting.
 * Conditional schema validation is not translated to Avro.
 The tool will ignore all `if`/`then`/`else`, `dependentRequired`, and `dependentSchemas` keywords and the resulting Avro schema will not enforce the conditional validation.